sofiagzzloz/TruthLens/README.md

 ## 📖 What is TruthLens?

 TruthLens is an **intelligent note-taking workspace** that automatically fact-checks your study notes in real-time using AI.
-As you write, TruthLens analyzes every sentence, identifies potential inaccuracies, provides corrections with reasoning, and links to reliable sources — all without breaking your flow.
+Once you're done writing, TruthLens analyzes every sentence, identifies potential inaccuracies, provides corrections with reasoning, and links to reliable sources; all without breaking your flow.

 Think of it as having a personal fact-checker and study assistant built directly into your notebook.